Imperial British Conservative Party: Activity in Australia

 The Imperial British Conservative Party also had a presence in Australia, especially during the republican debate of the 1990s.
+The party ran three candidates at the 1983 Australian federal election.

-One of its candidates, Cecil G. Murgatroyd, had run for parliament in several Australian federal elections, at each time standing against the Prime Minister (initially Bob Hawke).
+One of its candidates, Cecil G. Murgatroyd, had run for parliament in several Australian federal elections, at each time standing against the Prime Minister (initially Bob Hawke), and in the 1992 Wills by-election after Hawke resigned from parliament.
 In official statements, Murgatroyd listed his occupation as "dole bludger".
 At other times, Murgatroyd stood under the banner of another New Zealand joke party, the McGillicuddy Serious Party.

 In one Australian election in the 1980s, the party promised to dye the Speaker's wig a conservative blue.

+Another candidate, James Ferrari (at one point contesting as Jim Ferrari) ran for the party in the seat of Melbourne at every election from 1980 until 2001.